Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mists Edge**: Whenever you damage a creauture with _Blade of the Ruined King_, they take 1d4 additional necrotic damage and you heal for that amount.

 **Siphon**: Damaging creatures gives them a stack of _Siphon_.
-A creature with five stacks takes 3d8 necrotic damage, and you heal equal to the amount.
+Whenever a creature gains five stacks they take 2d8 necrotic damage and are blinded for a minute.
 Once this effect is used, it cannot be used again until 30 seconds pass.

 **Extra Attack**: You can make an extra attack as a part of the attack action.